ReedClanton/bash_base/src/README.md

 The [environment setup script](src/environmentSetup/environmentSetup.sh) should be used when one wants to use this project as the fondation of their POSIX shell configration.

-TODO: Elaborate.

-**Note:** The ideal is for this project to be fully POSIX complient, however, as of the writting of this, it's not there yet.
+**Note:** The ideal is for this project to be fully POSIX complient, however, as of the writting of this, it's not there yet (or even close).

 ### Environment Configration Script Usage